JustSleightly/SleightlyBall/README.md

 If your relevant Animator Controller(s) are all set to one Write Defaults mode, the **Write Defaults** option will automatically match and be labeled with **(Auto)**.

-If the Avatar Descriptor does not contain a custom FX layer, the **Write Defaults** option will automatically match the Write Defaults mode of the Gesture Layer if World Physics is enabled, and be labeled with **(Auto)**.
+If the Avatar Descriptor does not contain a custom FX layer and if World Physics is enabled, the **Write Defaults** option will automatically match the Write Defaults mode of the Gesture Layer  and be labeled with **(Auto)**.

 If your relevant Animator Controller has a mix of Write Defaults On and Off, a warning will appear and the **Write Defaults** option will not be labeled with **(Auto)**.
 This option will be available to manually enable/disable, and the generated states will follow the manually set status.